spierala/mini-rx-store/README.md

 Please let me know if you have ideas for improvement.

 ## Features
-Although being minimalist, `mini-rx-store` supports many of the core Redux principles from the NgRX library for Angular:
+Although being minimalistic, MiniRX supports many of the core Redux principles from the NgRX library for Angular:
 * Actions
 * Reducer
 * Memoized Selectors
 * Effects

 The API of MiniRX is very similar to NgRX.
-If you realize to need the full blown state management solution of [NgRX](https://ngrx.io/guide/store) then a refactor from to NgRX would be very easy.
+If you realize during the project to need the full blown state management from [NgRX](https://ngrx.io/guide/store) then a refactor from MiniRX to NgRX would be very easy.

 ### Usage (in Angular)
 Create a feature store (with registering the reducer function and optional effects):